-The storage virtualization module adds online storage services/cloud platforms into the system storage as a directory, which can be accessed by the applications like a local one.
-When the directory is accessed, the storage virtualization module will automatically exchange the data with the online storages/cloud platform.
-Another issue we need to be considered is security, including the storage location security and the transport security.
-The detail implementation of security is discussed in part E in Section V.
+The storage virtualization module added online storage services to the local storage as a directory, which can be accessed by the applications as a local one.
+When the directory is accessed, the storage virtualization module will automatically exchange the data with the online storages.
+Baidu and Huawei online storage services are currently supported and chosen by the module.